-2019, file photo, Los Angeles Rai Angeles Rams' Jared Goff takes the field before the NFL football NFC championship game against the New Orleans.
-Goff was 7 years old when Tom Brady won his first Super Bowl in early 2002.
+In this Jan.
+20, 2019, file photo, Los Angeles Rat Angeles Rams' Jared Goff takes the Jield before the NFL football NFC champi-onship game against the New Orleans Saints in New Orleans.
+Goff was 7 years old when Tom Brady won his first Super Bord in early 2002.
 The Rams quarter-2002.
 The Rams quarter-back has looked up to his fellow Bay Area native ever since, and now they're meeting in the Super Bowl.
 (AP Photo/John